PaulaH113/HabIT-Tracking-Application/README.md

 ## Requirements

 - Python 3.8 or higher
-- HabIT uses only Python standard libraries, and no external libraries required
+- HabIT uses only Python standard libraries, and no external libraries required.

 ---